yuno-payments/yuno-docs/docs/Payment Features/Cancel-and-capture-flow.md

 Configure `capture: false` along with `delayed_capture_settings` to schedule the capture of the payment for a later time, specified in the `delay` field.

+> 🚧 Full Amount Captures Only
+>
+> Delayed capture only applies when capturing the **full amount** of the authorization.
+If you need to capture a partial amount, you must use [manual capture](doc:capture-payments) instead.

 > 📘 `simplified_mode`
 >
 > Setting `simplified_mode` to `true` will make Yuno retry the capture operation in case an error occurs during the scheduled capture attempt.